-The application of FATCA to interest, principal or other amounts paid on or with respect to the Notes is not currently clear.
-If an amount in respect of FATCA withholding tax were to be deducted or withheld from interest, principal or other payments on the Notes, none of the Issuer, any paying agent or any other person would, pursuant to the Conditions, be required to pay additional amounts as a result of the deduction or withholding of such tax.
+The application of FATCA to interest paid on or with respect to the Notes is not currently clear.
+If an amount in respect of FATCA withholding tax were to be deducted or withheld from interest on the Notes, none of the Issuer, any paying agent or any other person would, pursuant to the Conditions, be required to pay additional amounts as a result of the deduction or withholding of such tax.